You may already know a few basic facts about Lake Tahoe, such as:

 Lake Tahoe is over 2 million years old, which makes it an ancient lake.
 An ancient lake is one that has consistently held water for over a million years.

 We’ll do a little math to answer the question, "how deep is Lake Tahoe?"

-The elevation at the deepest part of the lake is 4,580 feet.
+The elevation at the deepest part of the lake is at 4,585 feet.
 That’s a lower elevation than Emigrant Gap, which is at 5,190 feet above sea level.

 The legal limit for Lake Tahoe’s surface elevation is 6,229.1 feet.
 When necessary, a dam at Tahoe City spills lake water into the Truckee River to ensure the lake does not rise above this level.

-Based on the above numbers, the maximum depth of the lake is 1,649.1 feet.
+Based on the above numbers, the maximum depth of the lake is 1,644.1 feet.
 However, the commonly published depth of Lake Tahoe is 1,645 feet.
-That’s the equivalent of a 125 story building.
+Either way, that’s the equivalent of a 125 story building.

 The surface area of the lake

 The shore length of Lake Tahoe is approximately 71 miles.
 The maximum length is about 22 miles and the maximum width is 12 miles.
 The surface area is 191 square miles.

 The lake holds about 39 trillion gallons of water.
 Depending on the water level, the volume can vary by almost 250 billion gallons.